UniMath/agda-unimath/src/metric-spaces/elements-at-bounded-distance-metric-spaces.lagda.md

 ## Definitions

-### The relation of being neighbors in a metric space
+### The relation of being at bounded distance in a metric space

 ```agda
 module _